FIRST-Tech-Challenge/ftcdocs/docs/source/apriltag/vision_portal/visionportal_webcams/visionportal-webcams.rst

   needing color should look elsewhere.
 * The Arducam OV9281 is fantastic in low-light scenarios, and has a very low-distortion lens making it perfect for object tracking and motion detection.
-* The Arducam required a patch to EasyOpenCV to work properly, so it is not guaranteed to work properly with the FTC SDK prior to SDK 9.0.
+* The Arducam required a patch to the SDK and EasyOpenCV to work properly at high speeds, so it is not guaranteed to work properly with the FTC SDK prior to SDK 9.0.

 **Supported Resolutions** in YUY2 format: 1280x720, 1280x800.
 Note frame
 rate limitations.